Table of Contents

 What is lupus?

-Systemic lupus erythematosus (SLE) is the most common and most serious type of lupus.
-This kind of lupus can affect any of the systems of the body, including blood vessels, joints, kidneys, skin, the heart and lungs, and even the brain and nerves.
+- Systemic lupus erythematosus (SLE) is the most common and serious type of lupus.
+It affects multiple body systems, including blood vessels, joints, kidneys, skin, heart, lungs, and the brain and nerves.
 Symptoms of SLE can be mild or severe.

 What are the symptoms of lupus?

 Not everyone who has lupus has the same symptoms.
 Common symptoms of lupus may include: